DoughKnight/GrassGrowingSimulator/README.md

 # GrassGrowingSimulator
-This project was created for Ludum Dare 41 in order to combine the "incompatible" genres of Turn Based Tactics (TTS) and a Cellular Automaton.
+This project was created for Ludum Dare 41 in order to combine the "incompatible" genres of Grand Strategy and a Cellular Automaton.

+## Mechanics
+Resource Allocation
+Diplomacy
+Area Control